 - Bring a bike on the ferry and have free transportation around the island all day 🙂

-- Grab a cheap breakfast at Murray Hotel, donuts are only 60 cents each
+- Grab a cheap breakfast at the Murray Hotel fudge shop, fresh donuts are only 60 cents each (prices may vary)

 - The locals like to hang out at Horn’s Bar and Grill for tasty Mexican food and margaritas.

 - The best time to visit the island is during the shoulder season (May and September/October).
 Be wary of the end of May/first part of June as hoards of school children descend on the island for year-end field trips.

 - The island is basically one giant hill, be prepared to exercise those glutes walking both uphill and downhill.
 Good shoes are a must.
 My favorite are incredibly comfortable, but not very fashionable, Merrell shoes.

 - Hidden behind the Inn at Stonecliffe is Sunset Point.
 A well-kept secret for great sunset viewing, the public is welcome.